jigsawye/angular-es2015-demo-app/README.md

 $ npm start
 ```

-Open `http://localhost:3000` in your browser.
+`http://localhost:3001` will automatic open in your browser with browser-sync.

 #### Production